 The day of the embryo transfer during an IVF cycle is crucial.
 It is the culmination of many emotions and people are usually experiencing a mix of excitement and anxiety.
 If a woman has had a negative experience with a prior IVF cycle, or there are increased work demands and financial concerns around an IVF cycle, she may experience increased levels of fear, worry, and stress.
 Research shows a correlation between increased levels of stress and a lower number of fertilized eggs, successful pregnancies, and live births[vii] (just that fact alone is enough to cause severe stress).
 Acupuncture can help reduce stress, but I often refer patients out for psychological support and/or group therapy as part of the treatment plan.
 Group therapy, in particular, has been shown to decrease stress levels and improve pregnancy success rates in couple undergoing IVF[viii].
 In addition, a treatment plan may include massage or the incorporation of relaxation techniques to facilitate stress reduction.
 This is a key reason why it is important to begin treatment as soon as possible before the transfer.

-Adjunct therapy also may include a session with a holistic nutritionist, especially if the woman’s Body Mass Index is too high or too low.
+Adjunct therapy also may include a session with a naturopath, especially if the woman’s Body Mass Index is too high or too low.
 Obesity has been associated with sub-fertility[ix] and decreased IVF success[x].
 Being underweight can also decrease fertility, by being low in nutrients, such as healthy fats, iron, B-vitamins and zinc.
 The importance of nutritional therapy cannot be stressed enough.
 According to TCM practitioner & holistic nutritionist, Rylen Feeney, “Whole foods, rich in protein, fats, vitamins and minerals are essential to creating life.
 A woman’s body must be taking in adequate nutrient dense foods that not only sustain her own vitality but also create enough nutrients to make healthy viable eggs, to create healthy blood and tissues to nourish uterus for implantation, to sustain the pregnancy, and to contribute to rich milk following birth”.

 A simple conversation with a practitioner of Chinese Medicine will give you a good idea if they are the right fit for you.
 When looking for an acupuncturist, it is important to ask them the following questions: